 This report provides members with the opportunity to find out more about the work carried out by the Trustee in relation to climate change.

-It is the second climate change report produced by the Trustee of the Plan and will be updated on an annual basis.
-We hope you find it informative and would welcome any feedback, which can be sent to natwestgrouprsp@landg.com
+It is the third climate change report produced by the Trustee of the Plan.
+We hope you find it informative and would welcome any feedback.